 Things to carry for Valley of Flowers Trek

-- Normal sports shoes are enough to do this trek but ankle high hiking shoes or trekking shoes with protection from water will always help in protecting your ankles from twists or injuries and keeping the feet dry.
+- Normal sports shoes are enough to do this trek but ankle-high hiking shoes or trekking shoes with protection from the water will always help in protecting your ankles from twists or injuries and keeping the feet dry.

 - Backpack to carry a change of clothes, water bottle

 - Stick for support (no need for buying poles, sticks are available for sale at INR 50)